ryanmr/prag-prog-bookclub-notes/prag-prog-chapter-1.md

 ### Forward, Preface

 It's been 20 years since the original edition of this book was written and printed.
 Can you imagine what changes in 20 years and what does not?
-There is timely advice and practically timeless advise, but neither are exclusive to technology centric topics or the human condition of building.
+There is timely advice and practically timeless advice, but neither are exclusive to technology centric topics or the human condition of building.

 ---